northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Evan Morse.md

 The Accumulator subsystem can be broken down into three subsequent subsystems.
 1. Battery Cells
 	The battery cells are the part of the Accumulator that store the electrical energy.
 For this project, off the shelf battery cells shall be used.
 Designing these battery cells so that they are arranged to deliver the capacity of power for the required duration is what will make this subsystem of the Accumulator successful.
+When placed in series, the individual battery cell voltage will be added, increasing the voltage.
+When placed in parallel, the load is split between the parallel paths, thus increasing the run time of the battery.
 The two factors that will influence how the cells of the battery are arranged are as follows:

     1. The voltage and current draw of the motor.
-    2. How long does the motor need to operate.
+    2. The duration of operation of the motor.

-  The final cell arrangement for the Formula SAE Electric vehicle is a 28s2p.
+	The final battery cell arrangement for the Accumulator shall be 28s2p.

 2. Precharge & Discharge Circuits
 	The precharge and discharge circuits will be located on a PCB installed on the inside of the Accumulator container.
 The precharge and discharge circuits will take high voltage inputs from the output of the battery cells inside the accumulator, and then slowly output increasing voltage to charge the capacitor of the motor controller.
 The voltage of the output of the battery cells needs to be measured , the size of the capacitors